abpio/abp-commercial-docs/en/others/penetration-test-report.md

 Cross-site Scripting (XSS) is an attack technique that involves echoing attacker-supplied code into a user's browser instance.
-A browser instance can be a standard web browser client, or a browser object embedded in a software product such as the browser within WinAmp, an RSS reader, or an email client.
+A browser instance can be a standard web browser client or a browser object embedded in a software product such as the browser within WinAmp, an RSS reader, or an email client.

-There are three types of Cross-site scripting attacks: non-persistent, persistent and DOM-based.
+There are three types of Cross-site scripting attacks: non-persistent, persistent, and DOM-based.

-Persistent attacks occur when the malicious code is submitted to a web site where it's stored for a period of time.
+Persistent attacks occur when the malicious code is submitted to a website where it's stored for a period of time.

 **Solution:**